 Trust, investment and other servicing fees were \$3.75 billion in 2018 compared with \$3.43 billion in 2017.
 Trust, investment and other servicing fees are based primarily on the market value of assets held in custody, managed and serviced; the volume of transactions; securities lending volume and spreads; and fees for other services rendered.
 Certain market value calculations on which fees are based are performed on a monthly or quarterly basis in arrears.
-Based on an analysis of historical trends and current asset and product mix, management estimates that a 10% rise or fall in overall equity markets would cause a corresponding increase or decrease in Northern Trust's trust, investment and other servicing fees, refer to the "Reporting Segments and Related Information" section.
+Based on an analysis of historical trends and current asset and product mix, management estimates that a 10% rise or fall in overall equity markets would cause a corresponding increase or decrease in Northern Trust's trust, investment and other servicing fees of approximately 3% and in total revenue of approximately 2%.
+For a more detailed discussion of 2018 trust, investment and other servicing fees, refer to the "Reporting Segments and Related Information" section.